aaiken1/fin-data-analysis-text/_sources/intro.md

 You'll also Google stuff.
 You can find help on [Stackoverflow](https://stackoverflow.com), though "copy and paste" isn't really the best way to learn to code.
 Go slowly, line-by-line, and try to think like a computer.
 They do exactly what you tell them to do.
 No more, no less.

-I want to use use the Discord server to discuss our weekly labs and projects.
+I want to use the Discord server to discuss our weekly labs and projects.
 If you have a question, I'm sure others do as well!
 Ask your classmates for help there and I can follow along and add my two-cents.
 Just don't post all of your code - the only way to learn is by doing.